Following are some search engines which are more privacy-centric than those offered by the privacy-hating mega-corporations like Google and Bing.

-Weinberg apparently had no problem when the U.S. invaded Iraq, Syria, Libya, etc., nor any problem with Black Lives Matter and Antifa terrorists burning and looting cities throughout the U.S., but he suddenly developed a selective crises of conscious when Russia invades Ukraine, which happens to be full of U.S. supported terrorists.
+Weinberg apparently had no problem when the U.S. invaded Iraq, Syria, Libya, etc., nor any problem with Black Lives Matter and Antifa terrorists burning and looting cities throughout the U.S., but he suddenly developed a selective crises of conscious when Russia invaded Ukraine, which happens to be full of U.S. and Israel sponsored terrorists.

 DuckDuckGo also admitted to influencing Microsoft's Bing search results according to a New York Times article: